-Personal Tutors are influential in enhancing the student experience, supporting the process of induction and positively impacting on retention, achievement and student satisfaction.
+Personal Tutors are influential in enhancing the student experience, supporting the process of induction and positively impacting on retention, achievement and student satisfaction; contributing universally to the NSS, TEF, degree and graduate outcomes.

 However, personal tutoring should not just be about giving students the opportunity to talk if they have a problem, but to encourage them to develop their academic and professional skills.
 Often students do not have the oversight of their progression to understand what skills they need to develop in order to improve their academic performance, or a good understanding of where their degree can take them in the future.
 Using Personal Tutor sessions as a development tool is a far more rewarding experience for students and makes the process more meaningful for them.
 Tutors should seek to provide their tutees with a developmental framework and targeted support.
 This should serve to aid the student's progression as they move through their programme, to include employability, to support them to take advantage of opportunities to develop work experience and strong work-related graduate attributes.